klis87/normy/README.md

 ```

 So, as you can see, apart from arrays, no manual data updates are necessary.
 This is especially handy if a given mutation
 should update data for multiple queries.
-Not only this is verbose to do updates manually, but also you need to exactly now,
+Not only this is verbose to do updates manually, but also you need to exactly know,
 which queries to update.
 The more queries you have, the bigger advantages `normy` brings.

 How does it work?
 By default all objects with `id` key are